ma01062/A-replication-study-of-Yi-and-Choi/README.md

 Code in an R markdown is provided which conducts a replication and expansion of the study; as well as implements robustness checks.

-The data files used in this project are excel files titled min (for replication) and rep (for expansion).
+The data files used in this project are csv files titled 'min' (for replication) and 'rep' (for expansion).